brenobaptista/blog/src/posts/creating-virtual-machines-using-qemu-kvm.md

 >
 > Release mouse from the window: `Ctrl + Alt + G`

 You can create a Bash script and use it every time you want to test a live system.
-After saving in a file `qemu-iso` and making it executable with `chmod +x qemu-iso` in the terminal, you can quickly test live `.iso` by passing it as a parameter like `qemu-iso EndeavourOS_Endeavour_neo-2024.09.22.iso`.
+After saving in a file `qemu-iso` and making it executable with `chmod +x qemu-iso` in the terminal, you can quickly test live `.iso` by passing it as a parameter like `qemu-iso linux.iso`.

 ```bash[class="line-numbers"]
 #!/bin/bash